 However, when you homeschool year-round, there is almost no information loss, because there’s simply no extensive “time off” that allows that to happen.
 It might seem like a small thing.
 After all, how hard can it be to just carry out the reviews and move on?
 Well, when you add up all that review time and time off, by the senior year, it’s actually a lot more than you think.
 And if you have the option to give your child a firmer hold on their education, why not do it?
 This is a huge plus, especially if your child is on the college preparation track.

 When you homeschool year-round, it’s important to come up with a schedule that really works.
-Some families choose to commit to a five-day work week but might take their two days off on days other than Saturday and Sunday.
+Some homeschooling parents choose to commit to a five-day work week but might take their two days off on days other than Saturday and Sunday.
 For some, it might be Sunday and Monday, or Sunday and whatever other day Mom and Dad are both off work at the same time.

-Don’t Forget to Have FUN in the Summer
+Don’t Forget to Have FUN in the Summer While You're Homeschooling

 Have a One-Subject Summer